-- 8. Create label with clipID, date, trap type, and technician name (Figure 7), and attach to bag or place inside bag prior to collecting material - a.
+- 7. Using a pre-printed label template, handwrite in clipID, date, trap type, and technician name (Figure 13), and place inside bag prior to collecting material - a.
 If material from a single trap does not fit in a single cloth collection bag, create a duplicate tag for the second bag and add "1 of 2", "2 of 2" to each tag.
-Record additional bagID in the remarks column of the datasheet or mobile app and pool contents of each bag for sorting, drying and weighing.
+Record additional bagID in the remarks field of the mobile app and pool contents of each bag for sorting, drying and weighing.